Protecting quantum correlations of negative quantum states using weak measurement under non-Markovian noise: Conclusion

 \section{Conclusion}

 In this article, we have investigated the impact of weak measurement (WM) and quantum measurement reversal (QMR) on the quantum correlations and universal quantum teleportation (UQT) of two-qubit $NS_1$, $NS_2$, $NS_3$, and the Bell states under both non-unital (non-Markovian Amplitude Damping) and unital (non-Markovian Random Telegraph Noise) quantum channels.
-To this end, we discussed the negative quantum states followed by their quantum correlations, particularly concurrence, discord, and steering.
-Further, we also discussed their maximal fidelity and fidelity deviation under the influence of noisy quantum channels with(without) WM and QMR.
+To this end, we discussed the negative quantum states followed by their quantum correlations, particularly concurrence, discord, and steering, and their maximal fidelity, and fidelity deviation under the influence of noisy quantum channels with(without) WM and QMR.
 It was shown that WM and QMR brought out better performance of the negative quantum states for the quantum correlations and the UQT.
-Interestingly, it was observed that some of them surpassed the performance of the Bell state over time.
-It was also observed that the fidelity deviation of negative quantum states was lesser compared to the Bell state with (without) WM and QMR when states evolved through unital quantum channels.
-Further, with WM and QMR, the two-qubit $NS_2$ state showed zero fidelity deviation under the unital channel, making it an ideal state for UQT.
-Additionally, the $NS_3$ state, with the weak measurement and its reversal, outperforms the Bell state under the non-unital channel for UQT.
-These properties of the two-qubit negative quantum states affected by WM and QMR can have useful applications in protocols involving quantum correlations and UQT.
+Additionally examined is the relationship of trade-offs between weak measurement and quantum measurement reversal parameters and success likelihood.
+Interestingly, it was observed that some surpassed the Bell state's performance over time.
+It was also observed that the fidelity deviation of negative quantum states was lesser compared to the Bell state with(without) WM and QMR when states evolved through unital quantum channels.
+It was found that the $NS_3$ state has a lower fidelity deviation than the Bell state with(without) WM and QMR with high success probability, making it a better choice for UQT.

+However, with WM and QMR, the two-qubit $NS_2$ state showed zero fidelity deviation under the unital channel.
+Under the non-unital channel, this state fares better among all the considered states, making it an ideal state for UQT.
+Also, the $NS_1$ state, with the weak measurement and its reversal, outperforms the Bell state under the non-unital channel for UQT.
+These properties of the two-qubit negative quantum states affected by WM and QMR can be useful in protocols involving quantum correlations and UQT.